tobyweston/luhn-exercise/README.md

 For the sake of stating the obvious, __please do not use your own credit cards in any of the tests__.

+## Things that we value
+The code that you produce will be reviewed by a number of senior (seasoned) engineers.
+Things we value include:
+ - simple, elegant code that reads like a narrative
+ - thinking about the code more than the writing of the code (we spend a lot of time thinking/debating about what we are writing)
+ - transparency and feedback to support continuous learning
+ - excellent testing that acts as documentation
+ - challenging boundaries and norms where necessary ... do not accept the status quo

 ## Approach
 This repository contains a skeletal solution including an interface, exception and empty test class which you may use if you wish.
 If you prefer not to use Java, that's fine: any programming / scripting language is acceptable.
 If you are not familiar with any programming / scripting language then please use pseudo-code.